EdJoPaTo/home-telegram-bot/README.md

 Also give the BotFather the commands the bot shall show.
 A list for Copy & Paste is in `botfather-commands.txt`.

-### Telegram User Whitelist
+### Telegram User Allowlist

 The userids of telegram users have to be specified in here.
 Everyone can use the bot when it is empty.
-You can add a random number, start the bot and write to the bot.
+You can add a random number, start the bot and write to the bot to find out your own id.